Fdcimino/DatabaseProject/README.md

 - npm start

 ## TODO:
-- create user
-- add to playlist
+- add to playlist (in progress by frank)
 - remove from playlist
-- look at users playlist
+- look at users playlist (in programs by frank)
-- clicking on album or artist shows all songs in either
 - fix some of the queries
+- search the ui is there just has to search

 ## quick run down of how this application work
 index.js is where the program starts.
 This is where the browser window gets created and opens index.html